 There is a single round of admissions each year.
 Unfortunately, we are unable to consider applications at other times of the year.

 How do I apply?Please apply using this application form.
+The form must be returned in Word format.

 You should include a letter of application, a current Curriculum Vitae and the names and email addresses of three academic referees (one of whom should have been a project supervisor).